 - Interpretation of phenotype is based on two important clinical cutoffs: (1) lower cutoff or the value above which clinical response is diminished (partial susceptibility); and (2) upper cutoff or value above which no clinical response is expected.

 - Phenotypic testing compares the activity of a patient’s HIV to a control strain with known susceptibility to a specific drug.

 - Phenotypic co-receptor tropism assays detect CCR5, CXCR4, or dual/mixed (D/M)-tropic virus.
-Viral tropism is the ability of HIV to bind to different co-receptors on target cells to achieve viral entry, used to assess activity of CCR5 antagonist (maraviroc).
+Viral tropism is the ability of HIV to bind to different co-receptors on target cells to achieve viral entry.
+Phenotypic co-receptor tropism assay is used to assess activity of CCR5 antagonist (maraviroc).